egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Granting access to your servers is great, but without the ability to revoke access you will not be able to lock out compromised host-keys or users no longer welcome on your systems.

 The following methods also work with public-key authentication.
-Currently they are the only way to revoke ssh certificates.
+This is the correct way to revoke SSH certificates.

-Revoking User Keys
+### Revoking User Keys

 To enable user revocation, add the following line to your server’s `/etc/ssh/sshd_config`: